akshitagupta04/fpga-rtl-projects/README.md

 In this repository, Learning Lab directory is divided into two sub-directories — VHDL Projects and Verilog Projects.
 Skill Development directory contains Verilog Projects sub-directory.
 It is organized as follows:

-- **Learning Lab:** Designed foundational syntax tests and basic projects with FPGA implementations from scratch with a few references from training.
+- **Learning Lab:** Designed foundational syntax tests and basic projects with FPGA implementations from scratch, with a few references from training.
-- **Skill Development:** Designing intermediate or advance level projects with FPGA implementations from scratch with a few references from tutorial or training.
+- **Skill Development:** Designing intermediate or advanced level projects with FPGA implementations from scratch with a few references from tutorials or training.
 - **Personal Projects:** Personal FPGA design and FPGA RTL design projects with FPGA implementation.